 Bungie are pulling all the right moves lately as the split from Activision seems to have completely refreshed the company values and Destiny 2 players enjoy their content without being fleeced for every coin in their pocket.

 It has not gone unnoticed as the move from Battle.net to Steam was met with major success in increasing the player base.
-Going free to play with the base game most likely had something to do with the numbers as well, which turned out to be another good decision as PC went from being the smallest Destiny 2 platform to biggest , practically overnight.
+Going free to play with the base game most likely had something to do with the numbers as well, which turned out to be another good decision as PC went from being the , practically overnight.

 Destiny 2 peaked at 292,314 concurrent players on Steam.
 Total War: Three Kingdoms came in second, with 191,816 concurrent players, which is over 100,000 concurrent players fewer.
 This stat painted a picture of Destiny 2 standing head and shoulders above the competition.